 Croatia.
-Located on the coast of the Adriatic Sea, in central and southeast Europe.
-This once troubled country has now enjoyed peace since 1995.
-When I started looking into visiting, I was concerned with safety and wondered is Dubrovnik worth visiting?
+Located on the coast of the Adriatic Sea in central and southeast Europe.
+This once-troubled country has now enjoyed peace since 1995.
+When I started looking into visiting, I was concerned with safety and wondered is Dubrovnik worth visiting solo?

 I will admit that my interest in Dubrovnik was born from my obsession with Game of Thrones.
 Dubrovnik and Split are the film locations for Kings Landing and other fictional cities.
 Being such a die-hard fan, I knew I needed to visit!